miso-lims/miso-lims/docs/_posts/2016-01-12-developers-manual.md

 ### Database definition types

-Unlike their enum conterparts, these type definitions are instances of database entities, and as such are user-editable from within the
+Unlike their enum conterparts, these type definitions are instances of database entities.
+The primary reason for this is to simplify management of types that may be institute-specific.
+Another is that some of these types follow the enumerations specified in the
-MISO interface.
-The reason for this is because these types follow the enumerations specified in the [Experiment SRA common schema](ftp://ftp.sra.ebi.ac.uk/meta/xsd/sra_1_5/SRA.experiment.xsd), and are more liable to change.
+[Experiment SRA common schema](ftp://ftp.sra.ebi.ac.uk/meta/xsd/sra_1_5/SRA.experiment.xsd), and are liable to change.

 * LibrarySelectionType
 * LibraryStrategyType